vivopensource/gofpatternscsharp/README/Behavioral/CoR.md

 ## Structure
 - It consists of handler and orchestrator.
+- Orchestrator: The orchestrator class that configures the responsibility chain or the handlers, and calls the handlers iteratively.
-- Handler: A handler class that checks if handle is responsible to handle responsibility and then and execute it.
+- Handler: A handler class that (1) checks if it is responsible to handle the responsibility, and then it executes the responsibility.
-- Orchestrator: The orchestrator class that configures the responsibility chain and call handlers iteratively.
+     - Exception: if the `ChainOrchestratorHandleOptions` is `HandleAlways` then the handler always executes the responsibility.

 ## Examples

-### Input
+### Type 1: Execute pattern without return value

 #### Code